afgtfe/bozro_image_compressor/PRIVACY_POLICY.md

 • Third-Party Services: To keep this app free and provide advanced features, we use the following third-party services:

 •  Google AdMob: For displaying advertisements.
-Google may use your device's Advertising ID to show personalized ads.
-Review Google’s policy here.
+Google may use your device's Advertising ID to show personalized ads. <a href="https://policies.google.com/technologies/ads">Review Google’s policy here</a>.

 •  Google ML Kit: We use Google ML Kit's Subject Segmentation API for high-quality background removal.